abhinav314/abhinav314.github.io/projects/nba.md

 ### Solution Overview

 My team started off by identifying the most "efficient" players position-wise.
-We chose the Player Efficiency Rating (PER - http://insider.espn.com/nba/hollinger/statistics/_/order/false) provided by ESPN as our guiding metric.
+We chose the Player Efficiency Rating [PER](http://insider.espn.com/nba/hollinger/statistics/_/order/false) provided by ESPN as our guiding metric.

 Our aim was to predict the PER values for players in the upcoming season (2019-20) based on historical data.
 Relying on the predicted PER values, and a user inputted budget, we recommend player trades and generate a sample roster within the budget for the upcoming season.